Emily Wilson (footballer): Crusaders Strikers F.C., 2018–

 Since 2018, Wilson has played for Crusaders Strikers F.C. in Northern Ireland's Women's Premiership, the top women's league in the country.

 She was named the league's Player of the Month for November 2020.

 International

 Wilson has represented Northern Ireland on the under-17, under-19, and senior national teams.
 She made her debut for the Northern Ireland national team during a match against Belarus on 27 November 2020, starting the match.

+Wilson was part of the squad that was called up to the UEFA Women's Euro 2022.